PlutoZhang/Zowe-docs/topics/prezosmf.md

      Release . : ISPF 7.3    --> z/OS v2.3

+2. Configure z/OSMF.

-2. For z/OS V2.2 users, take the following steps:
+   For z/OS V2.2 users, take the following steps to configure z/OSMF:

    z/OSMF is a base element of z/OS v2.2 and v2.3, so it should already be installed.
 However, it is not guaranteed to be configured and running on every z/OS V2.2 and V2.3 system.

    Configuring an instance of z/OSMF is done by running the IBM-supplied jobs IZUSEC and IZUMKFS, and then starting the z/OSMF server in the following order:

    1. Security setup (the IZUSEC job)
    2. Configuration (the IZUMKFS job)
    3. Server initialization (the START command)

-3. For z/OS V2.3 users, be aware of the following notes:

-   In z/OS V2R3, the base element z/OSMF is started by default at system IPL.
+  For z/OS V2.3 users, the base element z/OSMF is started by default at system IPL.
 This means that z/OSMF is available for use as soon as the system is up.
 If you prefer not to have z/OSMF started automatically, you can disable the autostart function by checking for `START` commands for the z/OSMF started procedures in the COMMNDxx parmlib member.

    The z/OS Operator Consoles task is new in this release.
 Applications that depend on access to the operator console such as Brightside's RestConsoles API require version 2.3.

-4. Other requirements
+3. Verify other requirements.
    1. Perform any maintenance that is required by Node.js.

       Connect to your target z/OS system, for example, with ssh to port 22 to get a USS command window.
 Issue the command: